KELVIN CARRION DESIGN

 OVERVIEW

-The Children’s Discovery Museum of San Jose set out to evolve its experience for modern families while preserving its human, hands-on spirit.
-As digital expectations increased and visitor behaviors shifted, the museum needed a clearer understanding of its audiences and a strategy to modernize both its website and in-museum experiences.
+The Children’s Discovery Museum of San Jose wanted to update their experience for today’s families while keeping the hands-on, human feel that makes the museum special.
+As visitors’ expectations around digital experiences grew, the museum needed a better understanding of who their audiences are and how to modernize both their website and the in-museum journey.

-• Personalized learning: Tailoring exhibits and digital touchpoints to different developmental stages and interests
+• Personalized learning by shaping exhibits and digital touchpoints around different age groups and interests

-Over six weeks, we partnered with CDM to analyze visitor behavior, prioritize growth audiences, and define a forward-looking experience strategy grounded in both analytics and creative exploration.
+Over six weeks, our team partnered with the museum to review visitor behavior, identify key growth audiences, and shape a future-facing experience strategy grounded in both data and creative thinking.

-I joined a three-person design team focused on translating research and data insights into tangible website improvements and experiential concepts.
-While two designers led research and strategy and the Creative Director managed client engagement, my work centered on production execution—bringing insights from stakeholder interviews, UX evaluations, and segmentation analysis into cohesive digital and on-site design solutions.
-We also explored how emerging technologies such as AR and Generative AI could enhance engagement while remaining accessible and playful.
+I was part of a three-person design team responsible for turning research insights into tangible ideas for the website and in-museum experiences.
+While two designers led research and strategy and our Creative Director handled client communication, I focused on execution.
+I translated findings from stakeholder interviews, UX reviews, and audience segmentation into clear digital improvements and experiential concepts.
+We also explored how tools like AR and Generative AI could make the museum experience more interactive while still keeping it accessible and playful.

 • UI Designer